USAMMDA team on display during MHSRS Day Two

-Alan Harner, product manager with the U.S. Army Medical Materiel Development Activity, speaks during the “Update on Wearables in the Deployed Environment” session as part of the Department of Defense’s annual four-day Military Health System Research Symposium, Kissimmee, Florida, Aug.
+A portable medical cooler sits on display inside the U.S. Army Medical Materiel Development Activity’s exhibit during the Department of Defense’s annual four-day Military Health System Research Symposium, Kissimmee, Florida, Aug.
 15, 2023.
 As the premier developer of world-class military medical capabilities, USAMMDA is responsible for developing and delivering critical drugs, vaccines, biologics, devices and medical support equipment to protect and preserve the lives of Warfighters across the globe.
-(U.S. Army Photo by T. T. Parish/Released)
+(U.S. Army Photo by Cameron E. Parks/Released)

 |Date Taken: